 Plants for Exposed Coastal Sites

-If you live near the coast or have an exposed garden then strong winds, dryness and salt spray can be a problem.
-Below is a list of plants suitable for exposed coastal locations.
+then strong winds, dryness and salt spray can be a problem.
+Below is a list

 Did you know that many plants that are adapted to strong sunlight and heat often have a silver or bluish tinge to them?
 Plants need to minimise water loss in these conditions so look out for silvery leaves as these will reflect the sunlight away from the plant so it will lose less water through evaporation.
 Waxy leaved evergreens are often able to cope with exposed coastal positions.
 Plants with thick, fleshy leaves which store water like Sedum or Sempervivum or thin needle like leaves like Rosemary or Lavender help to conserve water enabling the plant to cope when exposed to dry winds.
 Glossy or hairy leaves also do well in exposed or coastal areas.